andriivo/munchkin-helper/BLOG.md

 6. CSS3 - for good looking.
 7. JavaScript v6+ - as frontend base.
 8. Angular v13.x - framework based on JS for SPA.
+9. Rubocop v1.25+ - Ruby code analyzer.
-9. (Optional) GIT-kraken - IDE for GIT.
+10. (Optional) GIT-kraken - IDE for GIT.
-10. (Optional) Asana or Jira - Task tracker.
+11. (Optional) Asana or Jira - Task tracker.
-11. (Optional) Obsidian - Zettelcasten technique for documentation and mind.
+12. (Optional) Obsidian - Zettelcasten technique for documentation and mind.
-12. etc.... dependencies I will not write down, 'cause they would saved into GEM file or somewhere else.
+13. etc.... dependencies I will not write down, 'cause they would saved into GEM file or somewhere else.